-Adventure travel is an activity, vacation or leisure travel that can take place in unusual, exotic and/or wilderness destinations.
+Adventure travel is an activity, vacation or leisure travel that can take place in unusual, exotic, or wilderness destinations.
 These activities include hard adventures (rock climbing, backcountry skiing, mountain biking) or can be softer adventures (snowshoeing, hiking, SUPing, trail running).
-The level of difficulty is up to the traveler.
+The level of difficulty is up to the traveller.

 BLBCA members offer many of these adventure travel experiences in a comfortable, lodge-based environment.
 Guests are often led by experienced, certified guides, allowing them to experience “real” wilderness in a safer environment, with many of the amenities and comforts of being at home.